OpenPIV/openpiv-python/README.rst

 =======
 Warning
 =======
-The OpenPIV python version is currently in alpha state.
-This means that it is buggy, untested and the API may change.
+The OpenPIV python version is currently in its alpha version.
+This means that it is still buggy, untested and the API may change.
 However testing and contributing is very welcome, especially if you can contribute with new algorithms and features.

 Development is currently done on a Linux/Mac OSX environment, but as soon as possible